yangshun/tech-interview-handbook/contents/coding-interview-study-plan.md

 ### Week 1 - 4: Topical study + practice

 These are all the topics you should study, in order of priority.
-The learning resources linked are my algorithm cheatsheets - which give you an overview of must-remembers like time complexity, corner cases and topic-specific useful techniques, as well as must-do practice questions.
+The learning resources linked are my algorithm cheatsheets - which give you an overview of must-remembers like time complexity, corner cases, and topic-specific useful techniques, as well as essential and recommended practice questions.

 Don't forget to apply behaviors from [coding interview best practices](./coding-interview-cheatsheet.md) and methods from [coding interview techniques](./coding-interview-techniques.md) early on while you practice!